For most companies, a localized website is a must if they want to find new customers and retain existing ones.

-9. You want the boost in traffic and revenue.
+9. You want a boost in traffic and revenue.

-Making your content available in new languages will attract new customers, grow your website traffic, and ultimately lead to conversions.
-Conversions need not be limited to on-site transactions.
-Even non-transactional websites benefit from translation in the form of completed contact forms, informational downloads, and phone calls to sales reps.
+Making your content available in new languages will attract new customers, increase your website traffic, and ultimately lead to conversions.
+Conversions need not be limited to on-site transactions, but lead generations and on-site engagement are also meaningful.
+Even non-transactional websites benefit from translation in the form of completed contact forms, informational downloads, and a reduced amount of customer support call centers.

 10. You want to deliver a world-class customer experience.

 When you want to make new customers aware of your brand, support offerings you already provide, or do a better job of serving a market than your competitors, you do so by giving customers a CX that’s just as good as your origin website’s.
 Your customers don’t just deserve that stellar experience—they expect it.
 Don’t let them down.